Tired of doing everything yourself?

 Some Help With Reaching More People

-If you want to break through the growth lids in your church, don’t miss out on the launch of Breaking 200 Without Breaking You next week.
+If you want to break through the growth lids in your church, don’t miss out on the Breaking 200 Without Breaking You course designed to help you and your team.

 What About You?